Build Bipartisan Leadership on Climate

-We have the power to limit the temperature increases that cause climate change if we work together and make the decision to do so.
+We have the power to limit temperature increases if we work together and make the decision to do so.

-It’s crucial, therefore, to make energy policy less divisive, and to work on coalescing broad bipartisan policy leadership behind the climate solutions we know work.
+It’s crucial, therefore, to make climate change less divisive, and to work on coalescing conservatives and moderates who can build bipartisan policy leadership on climate.

 We are working with Environmental Defense Fund to do just that.
-Building a strong center that is committed to action can then drive practical solutions for a healthy future and a prosperous economy.
+The strength of this group can then drive practical solutions for a healthy future and a prosperous economy.

 50 State Climate Initiative

-The Conservancy’s history of on-the-ground work in all 50 states, as well as our political relationships, have demonstrated what can be done.
-That’s why we have developed a strategy to tackle climate change where we already know with whom to work and what projects we can push through in each state.
+The Conservancy’s history of on-the-ground work in all 50 states, as well as our political relationships, have demonstrated what can be done, and that’s why we have developed a strategy to tackle climate change where we already know who to work with and what the priorities are for each state.